laurent22/massren/README.md

 ## Installation

 The latest executables for each platform are available from the [release page](https://github.com/laurent22/massren/releases).
-An installation script is also available:

 ### OSX